of Great Britian

 A poule unique of seven, refereed by Pat Casey, was contested by Malcolm Allton, Rob and Sue Brooks, Edmund Gray, Neal Mallett, Ken Pearman and Alain Barbasiewicz – using wireless scoring equipment throughout.

-The fencers were accompanied by a good number of partners and spectators in the form of Nick Bell, Sylvia Brown, Barberine Mallett, Fiona Pearman and Sarah Barbasiewicz.
+The fencers were accompanied by a good number of partners and spectators in the form of Nick Bell, Sylvia Brown, Barberine Mallett, Fran Pearman and Sarah Barbasiewicz.
 After the poule, won by Alain, there was tea in Edmund’s beautiful garden; thanks again to Edmund for being the perfect host.

 The weather held out for us yesterday on the sun-dappled lawns of the Hurlingham Club.
 We had four competitors – Rob and Sue Brooks, David Partridge and Alain Barbasiewicz – vying for the Lefroy Cup.